-Our Singapore-based research team used an existing chat app, WeChat as a diary tool during a series of mobile diary studies which focused on understanding how Chinese consumers go about their banking and financial activities in China.
+Our Singapore-based research team used an existing chat app, WeChat, as a diary tool during a series of mobile diary studies that focused on understanding how Chinese consumers go about their banking and financial activities in China.
 Use of an avatar rather than conventional human facilitation allowed us to engage more authentically with consumers and gather richer insights.

 Finding the Right Tool

 If we disregard China as the context (think firewall, app usage restrictions, and language barriers), there are a plethora of mobile diary tools available, ranging from paid to free, from custom apps to good old email.
 Custom mobile diary apps like dscout, ethos, and indeemo can be useful in research as they not only help collect information but also allow basic coding/tagging or grouping, enabling researchers to see data clearly.